Xunnamius/xscripts/lib/@black-flag/extensions/README.md

 > functionality, see [`requires`][10].

 `implies` will set a default value for the specified arguments conditioned on the existence of another argument.
-If any of the specified arguments are explicitly given, their values must match the specified argument-value pairs respectively (which is the behavior of [`requires`][10]).
+Unless [`looseImplications`][20] is set to `true`, if any of the specified arguments are explicitly given, their values must match the specified argument-value pairs respectively (similar to [`requires`][10]).
 For this reason, `implies` only accepts one or more argument-value pairs and not raw strings.
-For
-example:
+For example:

 ```jsonc
 {